Lilies Served With Homemade Whipped Cream

 I do hope you give them a try.

-My sister used to make these when I was a young girl and would visit her n Pennsylvania.
+My sister would make these when I was a young girl and would visit her n Pennsylvania where she lived at the time.

 Delightful, easy cookie